-In 2020, 2021 and 2022, net revenues derived from our cancer hospitals and clinics located in Shanghai and Guangzhou accounted for 32.9%, 29.0% and 42.4%, respectively, of our total net revenues in the same periods.
+In 2021, 2022 and 2023, net revenues derived from our cancer hospitals and clinics located in Shanghai and Guangzhou accounted for 29.0%, 42.4% and 57.4%, respectively, of our total net revenues in the same periods.
 Going forward, we expect that a large part of our net revenues will remain dependent on our cancer hospitals located in Shanghai and Guangzhou, especially as we are in the process of expanding our hospital operations in such regions.
 We are therefore sensitive to the regulatory, economic, environmental and competitive conditions, as well as the public health landscape, in such regions.
 In addition, the business of our hospitals and clinics may also be materially and adversely affected if any economic downturn in these regions were to result in patients cutting back on spending on oncology healthcare services.
 In the event that the average spending power of the population decreases or the economic growth in Shanghai and Guangzhou slows down, demand for medical services, especially for the premium oncology healthcare services in private hospitals, may substantially decrease, and our results of operation and profitability may be adversely affected.
 Furthermore, significant changes in the laws and regulations governing the healthcare industry in Shanghai and Guangzhou, such as those in relation to the medical professional licensing system, qualification and compliance requirements for medical institutions, may have a material effect on our business operations.

-Certain of the medical services and products provided in our cancer hospitals and cooperative centers are effectively subject to regulatory price controls, which may reduce our profitability.
+Certain of the medical services and products provided in our cancer hospitals and cooperative centers are effectively subject to regulatory price controls due to our voluntary price-matching policies, which may reduce our profitability.

 PRC laws and regulations impose price controls and price ceilings on various service and products provided by medical institutions.
 While we, as a private medical institution operator, are not directly subject to the pricing regulations that public medical institutions must abide by, at our cancer hospitals and cooperative centers that are medical insurance designated medical institutions, we are required to set the prices for services, pharmaceuticals and medical consumables covered under the public medical insurance programs in accordance with the pricing guidelines adopted under such programs in order for our patients to be eligible for reimbursements.
 As a result, government policies that impose price ceilings, reduce profit margins or restrict insurance reimbursement amounts may in turn negatively impact our profitability.
+Furthermore, the PRC government has adopted a centralized volume-based procurement regime in an effort to regulate the prices of certain pharmaceuticals, which may exert downward pressure on the pricing of pharmaceuticals used in our medical institutions that are included under such regime.
 If the PRC government further reduces the current price ceilings, or if additional medical services and products are subject to price controls and/or public medical insurance reimbursement limits, we may need to adjust our own pricing policies where appropriate in order to maintain our competitiveness in the market, which could adversely affect our results of operations and financial condition.
 Moreover, if we fail to respond to the pricing changes in a timely manner by adjusting pricing policies or service offerings, our business and prospects may be adversely affected.